 Before: We apply some of the most stringent health and safety protocols in the Amazon, including in-depth medical screening.
 Guests also receive detailed guidance on how to prepare for healing with ayahuasca and the initiation of a long term journey of self-discovery, spiritual awakening and transformation.

 During: The Temple nourishes a spiritual practice based on the exercise of love and compassion.
 Put simply, we care deeply about our guests.
 We have embedded this approach by establishing a high ratio of staff to guests, which ensures an exceptional level of service and individual attention.

 After: We view the ayahuasca experience as a continuum.
 We are developing a 3-month aftercare and integration support program to ensure guests have the assistance and practices to safely navigate their ongoing healing experiences instigated by ayahuasca once they return home.

 The Temple follows a model of health long practiced by traditional and native peoples, who understand that the health of the individual is intimately connected to the health of the whole.
 As a community of over 70 foreign, local and indigenous people, attending to the health of our guests takes place in the context of attending to sustainability principles.
 We are working passionately to regenerate the local environment and further afield in the Amazon through the outreach programs run by our sister nonprofit organizations.

-Each of the three centers is self-contained.
+The Temple consists of 3 centers, each of which is self-contained.
 There are no mixing of guests on different workshops or programs in order to maintain the integrity of their respective processes.
-As a whole, the Temple grounds are situated on 175 hectares of land that is being developed and rehabilitated through a permaculture masterplan that combines:
+The Temple is situated on 175 hectares of land that is being developed and rehabilitated through a permaculture masterplan that combines:

-- Food forests (mixed trees of Amazonian and tropical varieties),
+- Food forests (Amazonian and tropical tree varieties)